5 Problems IT Consultants Can Relate To

 2. Professional networking is all on YOU.

 To thrive as an IT consultant, you need to actively build a strong network of recruiters, mentors, managers, and technical peers.
-Unlike most permanent positions, you won’t be in the same office with the same colleagues and management over a long period of time.
-You may have to dedicate extra effort to forming and maintaining professional relationships during and after your contract period.
+Unlike most permanent positions, you won’t be in the same office with consistent colleagues and management over a long period of time.
+You will likely have to dedicate extra effort to forming and maintaining professional relationships during and after your contract period.

 A great way to build your network and open future opportunities is to strategically develop your personal brand.
 Engaging in local events and increasing your LinkedIn activity are just a couple ways to extend your reach and make a memorable impression on others (in a good way).

 Struggling with where to begin?
-Go to the start of our guide to personal branding for career development.
+Start at the beginning of our guide to personal branding for career development.

-With more and more cities rapidly gaining recognition as tech hubs, it can be difficult to decide where to take your skills.
-How are you supposed to choose between cities as interesting and different as San Diego, Dallas, or D.C.?
+With more and more areas rapidly earning recognition as tech hubs, it can be difficult to decide where to take your skills.
+How are you supposed to choose between cities as interesting and different as San Diego and Denver, or Austin and D.C.?

 Luckily, our recruiting experts know where the job markets are the hottest for your personal skill set and can help guide your decision.

 Once you’ve landed on your ideal location, we recommend heading over to our two-part series, Reinventing Yourself in a New City.